flamelily-bluescsi/bluescsi/v2desktopboardanglekituk.md

 {% include carousel2.html %}

-This is the NEW version 2 Desktop Board Only Kit version of the BlueSCSI for UK buyers.
-This has the right angle header and molex, see the straight option if you want a straight header and molex.
+This is the NEW board revision (2023.10a) Desktop V2 Board Only Kit version of the BlueSCSI for UK buyers.
+This has the right angle header and molex.
 Some soldering will be required to complete this device.
 If you prefer a complete and tested device please choose the Full option.
 The Suface Mount Components are pre-soldered to the PCB so only through hole soldering is required.
 You will need to supply your own Raspberry Pi Pico!

-* New Version 2
+* New 2023.10a
 * SMD already soldered
 * Right Angle headers
 * No Pico supplied